sjfakharian/Data-Insight-Tools/Uncertainty_Quantification_in_Predictive_Modeling.md

 ### Active Subspaces

-Smith highlights active subspaces as critical for high-dimensional problems, such as nuclear reactor models with thousands of parameters[^1].
+Smith highlights active subspaces as critical for high-dimensional problems, such as nuclear reactor models with thousands of parameters.
 Active subspaces identify low-dimensional manifolds within the parameter space that capture most of the variability in model outputs, enabling more efficient uncertainty quantification.

 ### Surrogate Modeling

 For computationally expensive models, surrogate modeling provides efficient approximations that facilitate uncertainty quantification.
-Smith notes that surrogate models must respect fundamental physical principles like conservation of mass, energy, and momentum[^1].
+Smith notes that surrogate models must respect fundamental physical principles like conservation of mass, energy, and momentum.

 ### Model Discrepancy

-Smith emphasizes that all models have limitations, quoting George Box's famous aphorism, "Essentially, all models are wrong, but some are useful"[^1].
+Smith emphasizes that all models have limitations, quoting George Box's famous aphorism, "Essentially, all models are wrong, but some are useful".
 Accounting for model discrepancy—the difference between model predictions and reality due to structural inadequacies—is crucial for honest uncertainty quantification.
-This is particularly important for "out-of-data predictions" where one must construct valid validation intervals[^1].
+This is particularly important for "out-of-data predictions" where one must construct valid validation intervals.

 ## Real-World Applications of UQ

 ### Weather Forecasting

-Smith presents weather forecasting as a prime example of uncertainty quantification, highlighting how ensemble predictions generate a "cone of uncertainty" for hurricane path prediction[^1].
+Smith presents weather forecasting as a prime example of uncertainty quantification, highlighting how ensemble predictions generate a "cone of uncertainty" for hurricane path prediction.
 These ensemble methods allow meteorologists to make probabilistic statements about future weather conditions rather than deterministic point forecasts, leading to more informed decision-making.

 ### Nuclear Engineering

-In nuclear engineering applications, Smith describes how UQ addresses critical questions like "What is peak operating temperature?" and "What is the risk associated with operating regime?"[^1].
+In nuclear engineering applications, Smith describes how UQ addresses critical questions like "What is peak operating temperature?" and "What is the risk associated with operating regime?".
 These questions are inherently statistical, requiring comprehensive uncertainty quantification to ensure safety and efficiency.

 ### Disease Modeling

-Smith's SIR model example demonstrates how UQ enables epidemiologists to predict disease trajectories with quantified uncertainty, providing critical information for public health decision-making[^1].
-Similar approaches apply to more complex models like Smith's HIV example, where parameter uncertainties propagate to predictions of viral load and treatment efficacy[^1].
+Smith's SIR model example demonstrates how UQ enables epidemiologists to predict disease trajectories with quantified uncertainty, providing critical information for public health decision-making.
+Similar approaches apply to more complex models like Smith's HIV example, where parameter uncertainties propagate to predictions of viral load and treatment efficacy.

 ### Materials Science

-In materials science applications, Smith shows how quantum-informed continuum models use UQ and sensitivity analysis to bridge scales from quantum to system levels[^1].
+In materials science applications, Smith shows how quantum-informed continuum models use UQ and sensitivity analysis to bridge scales from quantum to system levels.
 This multi-scale modeling approach relies heavily on uncertainty quantification to ensure reliable predictions across different physical scales.

 ## Conclusion